tonylukasavage/tonylukasavage.github.com/source/_posts/2014-07-21-appcelerator-api-builder-demo.markdown

 For the last few months I've deviated from my usual [Alloy](http://www.appcelerator.com/platform/alloy/) duties at Appcelerator.
 I've instead been working on an internal project with [Dawson Toth](https://twitter.com/dawsontoth), [Simon Murtha Smith](https://twitter.com/smurthas), and [Jeff Haynie](https://twitter.com/jhaynie) (since he so quickly gets bored of being CEO).
 We've had a few names for it so far, but for the sake of this post I'll refer to it as **API Builder**.

-In short, it bridges the gap between app and API development, taking the functional links of the [Appcelerator Platform's](http://www.appcelerator.com/platform/appcelerator-platform/) offerings and turning them into a powerful, cohesive chain.
+In short, it bridges the gap between app and API development, taking the functional links of the [Appcelerator Platform](http://www.appcelerator.com/platform/appcelerator-platform/) and turning them into a powerful, cohesive chain.
 The following screencast is a (very early) preview where I'll show you the following:

 * Creating an API against arbitrary data source(s)
 * Publishing that API to [node.acs](http://docs.appcelerator.com/cloud/latest/#!/guide/node)